Yamini-503/Bharat-pragathi/README.md

 # Bharat-pragathi
-Bharat Pragati eCart is an online platform that offers a variety of products across different categories to meet customer needs.
-It ensures a seamless shopping experience with quality products, competitive pricing, and efficient delivery services.
+Bharat Pragati eCart is an innovative idea developed to showcase and promote the unique specialties and local products of different regions across India.
+The platform connects artisans, farmers, and local sellers with customers, encouraging regional entrepreneurship and preserving cultural heritage through e-commerce.